Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 Think of it as a workout for your brain.
 In the same way that you might lift weights to keep your body strong, meditation is a way to train your mind and increase your focus and awareness.
 It’s not a spiritual practice or a mystical art; it’s a learned skill and anyone can learn to meditate, regardless of age.

 There are several proven benefits to meditating regularly.
-Numerous studies have shown that mindfulness practices like meditation and yoga can improve all sorts of mental health problems.
+Numerous studies have shown that mindfulness practices like meditation and yoga can improve numerous mental health concerns.
 From easing anxiety and depression to stalling memory loss in Alzheimer’s patients, here are our top 5 benefits of meditation.

 Meditation has been proven to improve memory recall in adults in as little as eight weeks.
 Research also shows promising results in the use of mindfulness to slow the progression of cognitive conditions like Alzheimer’s disease and dementia.
 Patients who practiced mindfulness exercises reported reductions in cognitive decline and stress levels, and overall improvements to their quality of life.

 Mindfulness isn’t only beneficial for those diagnosed with cognitive conditions, either.
-Studies have also shown that caregivers of those with cognitive impairments can benefit from the stress reduction of practicing meditation.
-In other words, everyone can benefit from the boost to cognitive centers of the brain.
+Studies have also shown that caregivers of those with cognitive impairments can benefit from the stress reduction offered through practicing meditation.
+In other words, everyone can benefit from a boost to the cognitive centers of the brain.

 Getting a good night’s rest is more important than ever for seniors and older adults.
 Sleep is the vital period when our minds cleanse themselves of harmful waste.
 Yet current research estimates 10-30% of people are affected by chronic insomnia, with older adults showing more susceptibility to sleep disturbances.

 A randomized trial found that mindfulness meditation significantly improved sleep quality in middle-aged and older adults.
-The lowered stress levels provided by meditation helps clear your mind from troubling thoughts, which can make sleep come easier.
+Because meditation can lower stress levels, it helps clear your mind from troubling thoughts, which can make sleep come easier.
 If you have trouble sleeping at night, turn off your screens and try meditating for a few minutes before bed.

 Although everyone worries from time to time, harboring too much stress in your body can be unhealthy.
 According to researchers, anywhere from 3-14% of all older adults meet the diagnostic criteria for generalized anxiety disorder.
 Unchecked anxiety and stress can worsen health conditions like fibromyalgia and lead to other mental health problems like depression.